Big Brother 8 (American season): Summary

 Following Kail's eviction, HouseGuests competed in the "Let's Make a Duel" Head of Household competition.
 For this competition, HouseGuests faced off two at a time and had to guess which evicted HouseGuest made certain statements in the Diary Room; the winner of each round would select the next two HouseGuests to face off.
 Jessica was the winner.
-Following this, Dick engaged in numerous verbal arguments with Amber, Dustin, and Jameka.
+Following this, Dick engaged in numerous arguments with Amber, Dustin, and Jameka.
 On Day 42, HouseGuests competed in the "For Those About to Slop" food competition.
 For this competition, HouseGuests split into two teams and had to smash open guitars in an attempt to find dollar signs; the first team to find twenty would be the winners.
-The team of Daniele, Dick, Dustin, and Jen were the losers, and were placed on slop for the week.
-During the competition, Dick found a "Slop Pass", and chose to give it to Jen.
+The team of Daniele, Dick, Dustin, and Jen were the losers and were placed on slop for the week.
+During the competition, Dick found a "Slop Pass" and chose to give it to Jen.
 Later that day, Jessica chose to nominate Daniele and Dick for eviction.
-Following their nomination, Dick began to verbally harass the entire house in an attempt to make sure the HouseGuests voted to evict him.
-When picking players for the Power of Veto competition, Jameka, Dustin, and Zach were selected to compete; Eric was selected to host.
+Following their nominations, Dick began to verbally harass the entire house in an attempt to make sure the HouseGuests voted to evict him rather than his daughter.
+When picking players for the Power of Veto competition, Jameka, Dustin, and Zach were selected; Eric was selected to host.
 On Day 43, HouseGuests competed in the "Shot For Shot" Power of Veto competition.
-For this competition, HouseGuests attempted to drink numerous drink mixtures, with the HouseGuests earning one croquet shot for each drink they successfully finished.
+For this competition, HouseGuests attempted to drink numerous drink mixtures, with the HouseGuests earning one croquet shot for each drink they finished.
 The HouseGuests then attempted to get the highest score in a game of croquet, and the HouseGuest with the most points was the winner.
 Dick was the winner of the Power of Veto.
 On Day 45, Dick chose to use the Power of Veto to remove Daniele from the block, with Dustin being nominated as a pawn in her place.
-Eric, as America's Player, later learned that the viewers had voted for Dustin to leave, and he began campaigning against Dustin.
+Eric, as America's Player, learned that the viewers had voted for Dustin to leave, and he began campaigning against Dustin.
 This led to Eric and Jessica forming an alliance with Daniele and Dick, with the goal of keeping Dick in the house.
-On Day 48, Dustin became the sixth HouseGuest to be evicted from the house in a vote of four to two.
+On Day 48, Dustin became the sixth HouseGuest to be evicted in a vote of four to two.
 He became the first member of the Jury of Seven.